TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory: for

-Promotion- and demotion-related statistics can help better understand the effectiveness of the page placement mechanism.
+Promotion- and demotion-related statistics can help better understand the effectiveness of the page placement mechanism and debug issues in production environments.
 To this end, we introduce multiple counters to track different demotion and promotion related events and make them available in the user-space through \texttt{/proc/vmstat} interface.

-To characterize the demotion mechanism, we introduce counters (\texttt{pgdemote\_anon}, \texttt{pgdemote\_file}) to track the distribution of successfully demoted anon and file pages.
+To characterize the demotion mechanism, we introduce counters to track the distribution of successfully demoted anon and file pages.
 To understand the promotion behavior, we add new counters to collect information on the numbers of sampled pages, the number of promotion attempts, and the number of successfully promoted pages for each of the memory types.